GoCarrot/teak-unity/docs/ios-extensions.rst

     </dict>
     </plist>

+.. note:: You can also download the latest copy of this PList here https://s3.amazonaws.com/teak-build-artifacts/ios/Info.plist

 Testing
 -------
 Set up an iOS notification with an expanded view using both a button and an animated GIF.